elastisys/compliantkubernetes/user-demo/README.md

 # Welkin User Demo

-To make the most out of Welkin, this documentation features a minimalistic NodeJS application.
+To make the most out of Welkin, this documentation features a minimalist NodeJS application.
 It allows you to explore all Welkin benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.

 The application provides: